What is the Difference Between null and undefined in JavaScript?

 - Always use strict equality (

-- Initialize variables to
+===) for comparisons - Initialize variables to

-null rather than leaving them undefined
+nullrather than leaving them undefined - Use

-typeof checks for undefined, direct comparison for null
+typeofchecks for undefined, direct comparison for null

 Understanding these differences will help you write more predictable JavaScript code and debug type-related issues more effectively.